 AlloVir, Inc. ("AlloVir" or "the Company", formerly known as ViraCyte, Inc.) is a leading late clinical-stage cell therapy company developing highly innovative allogeneic T cell therapies to treat and prevent devastating viral diseases.
-The Company's innovative and proprietary virus-specific T cell, or VST, therapy platform allows AlloVir to generate off-the-shelf VSTs designed to restore immunity in patients with T-cell deficiencies who are at risk from the life-threatening consequences of viral diseases.
+The Company's innovative and proprietary virus-specific T cell, or VST, therapy platform allows AlloVir to generate off-the-shelf VSTs designed to restore immunity in patients with T cell deficiencies who are at risk from the life-threatening consequences of viral diseases.
 There is an urgent medical need for therapies to treat a large number of patients suffering from viral diseases who currently have limited or no treatment options.
-The Company is developing four innovative, allogeneic, off-the-shelf VST therapy candidates targeting 12 different devastating viruses.
-The most advanced is posoleucel (previously referred to as Viralym-M or ALVR105), for which the Company has an ongoing pivotal trial for the treatment of virus-associated hemorrhagic cystitis, or HC, and for the treatment of adenovirus, or AdV, infections and ongoing proof-of-concept, or POC, clinical trials for multi-virus prevention in HCT and for BKV treatment in kidney transplant.
+The Company is developing three innovative, allogeneic, off-the-shelf VST therapy candidates targeting 11 different devastating viruses.
+The Company's lead product, posoleucel (previously referred to as Viralym-M or ALVR105), is a multi-VST therapy that targets six viruses: adenovirus, or AdV, BK virus, or BKV, cytomegalovirus, or CMV, Epstein-Barr virus, or EBV, human herpesvirus 6, or HHV-6 and JC virus, or JCV.
+The Company believes that posoleucel has the potential to fundamentally transform the treatment landscape for transplant patients by substantially reducing or preventing disease morbidity and mortality, thereby dramatically improving patient outcomes.